danmousley/KnoWaste-v2/src/guidetotesting.md

 In this project, we will be using React Testing Library and Jest to carry out our testing.

-React Testing Library is...similar to Enzyme...
+React Testing Library is a testing Library, similar to Enzyme, which is used to test React components.
+It should be used in conjunction with a testing framework such as Jest.

-Jest is..
+Jest is a testing framework and test runner which allows us to run tests from the command line and offersfunctions for test suites, test cases, and assertions.

 This file will provide a practical guide on how to get started using React Testing Library and Jest, however, if you are new to React Testing Library, I would highly recommend reading the below article.
 It starts with the basics of testing in React and provides an excellent tutorial of how to use both Jest and React Testing Library in your React project: